autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 }
 ```

-Retrieves only elements from **Walls** category.
+Retrieves only elements from the **Walls** category.

-By default, the **Elements** query is limited to list only the first 50 elements, so it isn't listing all the walls from our design.
+By default, the **Elements** query is limited to listing only the first 50 elements, so it doesn't list all the walls from our design.

 > Refer top the table below (also available in the docs ;)